PulseBeamDev/docs/concepts/security-and-architecture.md

 ## Typical Security Flow

 Explore our documentation for code samples.
-See Quick Start for a sample project using `@pulsebeam/server` and `@pulsebeam/peer` SDKs.
-See Reference for SDK documentation and more details.
+See [Quick Start](/docs/getting-started/quick-start/) for a sample project using `@pulsebeam/server` and `@pulsebeam/peer` SDKs.
+See Reference for [peer](/docs/reference/peer-js/) and [server](/docs/reference/server-js/) SDK documentation and more details.

 ### Initial Authentication